ckan/ckanext-googleanalytics/README.rst

    string, but should ideally resemble a URL path segment, to make filtering for all resources easier in the Google Analytics web interface.

+   ``domain`` allows you to specify a domain against which Analytics will track users.
+You will usually want to leave this as ``auto``;
+   if you are tracking users from multiple subdomains, you might want to specify something like ``.mydomain.com``.
+See `Google's documentation <http://code.google.com/apis/analytics/docs/gaJS/gaJSApiDomainDirectory.html#_gat.GA_Tracker_._setDomainName>` for more info.

 3. Wait a day or so for some stats to be recorded in Google

 4. Import Google stats by running the following command from